zevross-spatial/rpackage-sensorDataImport/README.md

 ### To Do

+*  We will need to develop and approach to assigning "session" to all the files.
+This could potentially be in the SQL database or maybe when the data is pulled.

+* We need some kind of "events" field or check.
+For example, if humidity data is bad, but other data is good for a line how do we handle.

+* We need to add data quality checks on file upload.

-* PostgreSQL functions on a Mac?
+* Test PostgreSQL functions on a Mac.
-* roxygen2::document() a problem with files on network drive.
-Issue with `file.access()` within the `digest` package.
-* ~~When "objects listed as exports, but not present in namespace" delete NAMESPACE.md~~ I was getting this error I believe because I had a commented out function with roxygen comments.
-I deleted and the error went away
-* May need to rethink the database connection and allow the user to set the ports etc. This would probably mean taking the `get_connection()` out of the Shiny app and put it either in `runShiny()` or in it's own function.
-* Explicit disconnect from DB
+* Make changes to backup function so that it will work on a Mac.

 * The `create_database` and `add_tables_db` functions are not flexible and only create the bike project DB and add tables based on the bike project SQL.

 * Create a file name test function.
 Right now we test for whether the file name includes ABP, GPS etc right in the server and it's not flexible.
 Probably we want a function with test_filenames that will allow us to add rules.

+* ~~May need to rethink the database connection and allow the user to set the ports etc. This would probably mean taking the `get_connection()` out of the Shiny app and put it either in `runShiny()` or in it's own function.~~ I put the connection parameters in Shiny.
+* ~~Explicit disconnect from DB~~ I think this is not necessary.

 * Better warning messages about DB upload problems.
 Use `RPostgreSQL::dbListTables(.connection$con)` to get list of tables and test.
 * ~~Make sure you have appropriately addressed the different micropem date formats:~~